-Details concerning the subsurface conditions are provided on each individual boring log presented in Appendix A. The terms and symbols used on each boring log are defined in the Legend Sheet which is also presented in Appendix A.
+Details concerning the subsurface conditions are provided on each individual boring log presented in this Appendix.
+The terms and symbols used on each boring log are defined in the Legend Sheet which is also presented in this Appendix.

 LABORATORY TESTING PROCEDURES